BSc (Social Sciences) Programme Overview and Details

 “It’s a mark of our humanity that we want to understand how we live in society!”

 Do you see yourself at the forefront of tackling some of the most crucial and pressing social, ecological and economic issues of our times?
 Do you regard yourself as ambitious and driven with a strong tendency for leadership, innovation and thinking and acting differently about local, national and global issues?
-Then the new and innovative Applied Social Sciences Degree is for you!
+Then the BSc (Social Sciences) degree programme at NUI Galway is for you!

 Some Key Facts About the Course

 The BSc (Social Sciences) programme will be a modular degree combining core and elective modules.
 The programme will draw from a number of key existing modules that are cognate to Social Scientific inquiry and study.
 New, comprehensive and innovative modules are under development, which strongly focussed on enhancing student’s contemporary knowledge, research skills and employability, both nationally and internationally.
 Students will be given a broad understanding of the Social Sciences in years one and two, undertake an internship with an NGO or SME in year three, and will choose a specific study pathway in year four that is most appropriate to their requirements and future employability or continuing education needs.
 Students will choose from the following study pathways: 1) Environmental Social Studies (ESS), 2) Politics, Society & Identity, 3) Community Engagements & Development or, 4) Culture, Creativity & Enterprise.